Money worries for new homeowners

 Get your taxes in order

 Being a homeowner can suddenly make your tax situation a lot more complicated, however, that doesn’t just mean that you’re liable to pay more.
+You can always use an online tax calculator to get a good estimate of your financial situation.
 There are many tax breaks and credits that you could be eligible for, that you could miss out on if you’re not on top of your tax game.
 For instance, many states offer financial incentives to insulate your home properly or to take other measures that improve energy efficiency- something that will save you money in the long run.

 If you find you’re struggling to understand your tax position, it’s worth paying an accountant to handle it all for you.
 This is another cost that could work out saving you money in the long run.